Papers

 Introduction

 In recent years, the proliferation of generative AI technologies has significantly enhanced the realism of synthetic media, which includes images, videos, and audio.
 This advancement raises profound concerns regarding the application of these technologies for malicious purposes such as disinformation campaigns, financial fraud, and privacy violations.
 Traditionally, the primary defense against such deceptions has been the human capacity to recognize artificial constructs.
-The study conducted by Di Cooke, Abigail Edwards, Sophia Barkoff, and Kathryn Kelly focuses on evaluating this capacity by analyzing human detection performance across various media types, specifically images, audio-only, video-only, and audiovisual stimuli.
+The paper conducted by Di Cooke, Abigail Edwards, Sophia Barkoff, and Kathryn Kelly focuses on evaluating this capacity by analyzing human detection performance across various media types, specifically images, audio-only, video-only, and audiovisual stimuli.

 Methodology

-The study employed a perceptual survey series involving 1276 participants to evaluate the effectiveness of human detection in differentiating between authentic and synthetic media.
+The paper employed a perceptual survey series involving 1276 participants to evaluate the effectiveness of human detection in differentiating between authentic and synthetic media.
 Conditions were designed to simulate the typical online environment, utilizing publicly accessible generative AI technologies to generate synthetic media, ensuring the stimuli's relevance to what individuals might encounter in everyday online interactions.
 This approach provides a more realistic assessment of human detection capabilities 'in the wild'.
 The research explored the influence of media type, authenticity, subject matter, modality, and language familiarity on detection rates.

 Findings

-Key findings from the study revealed:
+Key findings from the paper revealed:

 • Overall Detection Performance: On average, participants correctly identified synthetic content 51.2% of the time, indicating an almost chance-level accuracy.